reaper7/SDM_Energy_Meter/README.md

 - [x] Hardware Serial (<i><b>recommended option</b>, smallest number of reads errors, especially for esp8266</i>) <b><i>or</i></b>
 - [x] Software Serial, attached as core libraries for esp8266 and avr</br>
      (<i>the new version of esp Software Serial library</br>
-      has a different initialization compared to avr!</i>)
+      has a different initialization compared to avr!</br>
+      <b>This version of SDM library works only with esp Software Serial 5.2.0 or higher!!!</b></br>
+      If you have an older esp Software Serial version</br>
+      then use SDM library 2.0.3, details below the Credits section</i>)</br>

 you also need rs232<->rs485 converter:
 - [x] with automatic flow direction control (<i>look at images below</i>) <b><i>or</i></b>